Bringing Your Family

-The Department of Home Affairs (DHA) allows most students to bring their family members to Australia as their dependents.
+The Department of Home Affairs allows most students to bring their family members to Australia as their dependents.
 Dependent family members include your spouse or de facto partner and dependent children.
 You must declare all your dependent family members in your student visa application, even if they do not travel with you.
-For further information, please read the How to apply for family members to join you section of DHA’s website.
+For further information, please read the Bringing a partner or family section of Department of Home Affairs website.

 - Do you have sufficient funds to pay for airfares, OSHC, accommodation, food, clothing etc for your family?